- Don’t follow my example: Be prepared

 c.
 Inspect both batteries for cracks, leaks or other damage.
 If there is damage DON’T JUMP THE CAR.

 d.
 Use the stiff wire brush to remove any corrosion from the terminals and the cables.
-Make sure the cables are connected to their nubs when you are done.
+Make sure the cables are connected to their nubs when you are done. - Untangle your jumper cables.
+There will be red clamps and black clamps.
+These should never touch each other or you may be shocked.

 a.
 Connect a red clamp to the red terminal on the dead battery.